Jaguar I-Pace review

 Interior, design and technology

 Climb inside and things look more familiar.
-In top-spec HSE models the cabin is a sea of leather, polished wood finishes and aluminium.
-Despite the mountain of battery cells beneath the floor the driving position is excellent; lots of adjustment in the seat and steering wheel mean you can make it feel more like an F-Type behind the wheel, with the steering wheel up high and close to your chest.
+In R-Dynamic HSE and 400 Sport models the cabin is a sea of leather, polished wood finishes and aluminium.
+Despite the mountain of battery cells beneath the floor, the driving position is excellent; lots of adjustment in the seat and steering wheel mean you can make it feel more like an F-Type behind the wheel, with the steering wheel up high and close to your chest.

 Sat-nav, stereo and infotainment

-Every I-Pace comes with Jag’s new Touch Pro Duo infotainment system comprising a 10-inch touchscreen on the dash and small five-inch display on the centre console.
-It looks incredibly slick and for the most part, simple to use, although you can get lost in the layers of menus and sub menus when trying to adjust some of the car’s settings.
+Nevertheless, the Pivi Pro system looks incredibly slick and, for the most part, simple to use.
+It’s a definite improvement on the old Touch Pro Duo system, although you can get lost in the layers of menus and sub-menus when trying to adjust some of the car’s settings.

-The lack of haptic feedback can make the screen tricky to operate on the move, especially when trying to select some of the shortcut buttons along the bottom of the display as they are quite small.
-And at long last, Jaguar has made Apple CarPlay and Android Auto phone pairing standard on the I-Pace, so owners can bypass Jag’s infotainment system entirely if they wish.
+The lack of haptic feedback can make the screen tricky to operate on the move, especially when trying to select some of the shortcut buttons along the bottom of the display because they are quite small.
+Wireless Apple CarPlay and Android Auto connectivity is standard on the I-Pace, so owners can bypass Jag’s infotainment system entirely if they wish.

 Practicality, comfort and boot space

-The flat floor and lack of engine means the Jaguar I-Pace is surprisingly practical and crammed with handy storage solutions.
-The central armrest hides a 10-litre cubby, the centre console has been hollowed out and features two USB charging ports for mobile phones, while pull out trays beneath the rear seats can swallow a laptop or iPad each.
+The cab-forward stance, stretched wheelbase and flat floor mean the Jaguar I-Pace is surprisingly practical and crammed with handy storage solutions.
+For instance, the central armrest hides a 10-litre cubby, the centre console has been hollowed out and features two USB charging ports, and pull-out trays beneath the rear seats can swallow a laptop or iPad each.

-There’s also a decent amount of space in the back.
-Your feet slide neatly under the seat in front and because there’s no transmission tunnel and plenty of headroom you could seat three adults in the rear – shoulder room may be a little tight though.
+There’s a decent amount of space in the back of the I-Pace.
+Your feet slide neatly under the seat in front, and because there’s no transmission tunnel and plenty of headroom, you could seat three adults in the rear – although shoulder room may be a little tight.

-Euro NCAP awarded the Jaguar I-Pace a full five stars in its crash tests, with a 91 per cent rating for adult occupants and 81 per cent for child occupants.
-It also scored 73% for pedestrian protection and 81% for its driver assistance system – the model has been kitted out with a raft of safety tech such as adaptive cruise control, emergency brake assist, lane departure warning, blind spot monitoring and traffic sign recognition technology.
+Euro NCAP awarded the Jaguar I-Pace a full five stars in its crash test assessment back in 2018, with a 91 per cent rating for adult occupants and 81 per cent for child occupants.
+It also scored 73 per cent for pedestrian protection and 81 per cent for its driver-assistance systems – the model has been kitted out with a raft of safety tech such as adaptive cruise control, emergency brake assist, lane-departure warning, blind-spot monitoring and traffic-sign-recognition technology.

-The I-Pace itself is covered by Jaguar’s standard three-year/unlimited mileage warranty.
-However, the battery is covered by a more comprehensive eight-year/100,000-mile warranty.
-Over the course of the car’s lifetime the battery power and density will deplete with age.
+The I-Pace itself is covered by Jaguar’s standard three-year/unlimited-mileage warranty.
+However the battery is covered by a more comprehensive eight-year/100,000-mile warranty, as over the course of the car’s lifetime the battery power and density will deplete with age.